Request a Demo

 • Specifications and filters

-A PIM ensures that product updates do not have to be maintained manually per channel.
-This speeds up time to market and reduces errors.
+A PIM ensures that product updates don't need to be manually made for each channel.
+This accelerates time-to-market and reduces errors.

 Which PIM integrations are important?